kallebelins/mvp24hours-netcore/docs/en-us/database/nosql.md

 ```

-You can use extensions to interact with the IDistributedCache interface in the "Mvp24Hours.Infrastructure.Extensions" namespace.
+You will be able to use extensions to interact with the IDistributedCache interface in the "Mvp24Hours.Infrastructure.Extensions" namespace.

 You can still use the repository concept to restrict the unique types for use.